opensearch-project/documentation-website/_search-plugins/ltr/faq.md

 ## Bugs

-If you've encountered a bug while working with the plugin, you can open an issue on the [open issues Github page](https://github.com/opensearch-project/opensearch-learning-to-rank-base/issues).
-The project team will do its best to investigate and resolve the issue.
-However, if you are seeking general support, the issue may be closed and you may be directed to the relevant support channels.
+If you encounter a bug while working with the plugin, you can open an issue on the [open issues Github page](https://github.com/opensearch-project/opensearch-learning-to-rank-base/issues).
+The project team regularly investigates and resolves issue.
+If you are seeking general support, the issue may be closed and you may be directed to the relevant support channels.

 ## Struggling with a problem